DSCI-310/lmknn.metrics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of lmkknn.metrics is to …
+The goal of lmkknn.metrics is to help build and record metrics of lm and kknn regression models!

 ## Installation